austinmama/vsrx/ssh-check-output.md

 # Confirming the output and committing the changes
 {: #confirming-the-output-and-commiting-the-changes}

-After the changes and additions you've made have been staged, run the following command to confirm what will be committed to the active configuration:
+After the changes and additions you've made are staged, run the following command to confirm what will be committed to the active configuration:
 {: shortdesc}

 ```